This Love Is Blind-Inspired Proposal Is a Netflix Fan's Dream

 "Babe, is this real?" she said while crying tears of joy.
 "Are you serious?"

 Of course, Jillian said yes and slipped the "perfect" ring on her finger.
-Greg then told her he'd been planning this for a while and had already talked to their families.
+Greg then told her he'd been planning this for a while and that he had already talked to their families.
 Their adorable dog was also there for the sweet moment.

 "I love you so much my love!" the bride-to-be wrote on Instagram alongside footage of the major milestone.
 "I cannot wait to spend the rest of my life with you!
 Even if we are never allowed to leave the house again."